kpriya97/MassSpec_Data_Extraction/README.md

 2. **Predict which peptides** using */peptide_prediction.py*
 3. **Determine the proteins** that the predicted peptides could be derived from using */protein_prediction.py*
 4. **Create a frontend** to upload a raw MS output file and obtain a list of possible peptides
-5. **Containerize the Application** to bundle backend and frontend together
+5. **Containerize the Application** to bundle backend and frontend together using Docker

 - [pyOpenMS](https://pyopenms.readthedocs.io/en/latest/) is an open source Python library used in this project for analysis of mass spectrometry raw data(mzXML, mzML, TraML, fasta, pepxml).
 The package helps in identifying of peptide fragments, isotopic abundances and peptide search.
   - pyOpenMS interacts with other search engines such as Mascot, MSFragger, OMSSA, Sequest, SpectraST, XTandem to identify proteins from peptide sequence databases.